Prognosis unclear for daughter of late singer Whitney Houston: lawyer

-Bobbi Kristina Brown is expected to live a long life, but her prognosis remains unclear, an attorney for her father Bobby Brown said on Monday, clarifying the singer’s remarks at a weekend concert that she was awake months after being found unresponsive in her bathtub.
+Bobbi Kristina Brown, the daughter of the late singer Whitney Houston who was hospitalized in January after being found unresponsive in her bathtub, is expected to live a long life but her prognosis remains unclear, an attorney for her father said.

+The attorney was clarifying remarks by Brown's father, singer Bobby Brown, made at a weekend concert, that his 22-year-old daughter was now awake.

 "I can say today, Bobbi is awake.
-She's watching me," Brown told concert-goers at the Verizon Theatre in Grand Prairie, Texas, according to a video posted on the website TMZ.
+She's watching me," Brown told concert-goers at the Verizon Theater in Grand Prairie, Texas, according to a video posted on the website TMZ.

-But the prognosis for his 22-year-old daughter with the late pop singer Whitney Houston remains unclear, said his attorney, Christopher Brown, in a statement on Monday.

-Bobby Brown's wife, Alicia Etheredge-Brown, noted in the statement that her husband was "in an emotional state" when he spoke at the concert on Saturday.
+Bobby Brown's wife, Alicia Etheredge-Brown, noted in the statement that her husband had been "in an emotional state" when he spoke at the concert on Saturday.

 "He is encouraged by the steps that Bobbi Kristina has made since her hospitalization," she said.
 "She has made it out of ICU, opened her eyes, and started a rehabilitation that will be long and hard."